VaibhavGit10/git_assignment_HeroVired/README.md

 ## 🏆 Credits

-This project is developed and maintained by [Your Name].
+This project is developed and maintained by Vaibhav Pawar.
 Special thanks to all contributors and reviewers who helped enhance this project.

 ---